zoolanders/documentation/src/essentials-for-yootheme-pro/developers/core/loaders.md

 Loaders are usually created for registering new configurations or registering new ways of doing something with your app.

-In YOOessentials, for example, we use the loaders to make it easy to add new **Access Rules** to the `Access` addon.
+In Essentials plugin, for example, we use the loaders to make it easy to add new **Access Rules** to the `Access` addon.

 ```php
 class RuleLoader